 The primary purpose of this Chapter is to institute an overlay zone with defined district(s) as an optional alternative to the underlying zoning.
 The language of this Chapter establishes rules and procedures that will result in compact, walkable, and mixed-use development in alignment with objectives defined in Chapter 1141.
-The language of the Severance Overlay Zone and its defined district(s) shall be in alignment with the City of Cleveland Heights' adopted Master Plan.
+The language of the Severance Overlay Zone and its defined district(s) may relate to the City of Cleveland Heights' adopted Master Plan as well as the Cleveland Heights Climate Forward: An Action & Resilience Plan, as may be amended from time-to-time.